19hours/sg-statutes/Acts/Accounting and Corporate Regulatory Authority Act.md

 (ii) for the purpose of the administration or enforcement of this Act or any written law specified in the Second Schedule;

-(iii) in compliance with the requirement of any court or the provisions of any written law; or
+(iii) in compliance with the requirement of any court or the provisions of any written law;

+[Act 18 of 2014 wef 15/05/2015]

-(iv) for the purpose of assisting any public officer or officer of any other statutory board in the investigation or prosecution of any offence under any written law.
+(iv) for the purpose of assisting any public officer or officer of any other statutory board in the investigation or prosecution of any offence under any written law;

 [5/2005]

+[Act 18 of 2014 wef 15/05/2015]

+(v) for the purpose of assisting a public officer, or an officer of another statutory board, who is responsible for administering or enforcing any written law, to administer or enforce that written law;

+[Act 18 of 2014 wef 15/05/2015]

+(vi) in connection with any civil proceedings to which the Authority is a party; or

+[Act 18 of 2014 wef 15/05/2015]

+(vii) with a view to the institution, or otherwise for the purposes, of any disciplinary proceedings or investigation in connection therewith under any written law.

+[Act 18 of 2014 wef 15/05/2015]

 (2) No person who is or has been —